 - Hawaiian cuisine is a delicious amalgamation of many cultures and experiences.
 Hawaiians have merged the Polynesian, Chinese and Japanese influences of their culture with the plentiful local crops the islands provide.
 Through their painful history of colonization, Hawaiian cuisine has prevailed and adapted with the preservation techniques and new ingredients brought with each wave.

 - The dishes we recognize as traditionally Hawaiian- kalua pork, loco moco, laulau- are examples of cultural mergings made with ingredients used since the Kingdom of Hawaii began.
-The food has been around so long that you can see various waves of Hawaiian cuisine.
-The now-retro iterations of the 1960’s and 1970’s classics can still be found but there are fresher, more modern preparations increasingly popping up.
+The food has been around so long that you can see various waves of Hawaiian cuisine created over decades.
+The now-retro classics of the 1960’s and 1970’s tiki cuisine can still be found but there are fresher, more modern preparations increasingly popping up.

 - Fruit is a major part of Hawaiian food, and not just for snacking.
 The pineapple is not just a symbol of hospitality here- it is used in a number of dishes, sweet and savory.
 The tart fruit is an amazing tenderizer, and is often used as a marinade for meats and vegetables.